ipni/index-provider/README.md

 In between reprovides, Kubo still sends new individual CIDs to the configured routers;
 * Kubo needs `index-provider` only to publish its CIDs to IPNI.
 Kubo can do IPNI lookups natively without a sidecar involved (see the Kubo docs on `auto` routers);
 * `index-provider` must be publicly reachable.
 IPNI will try to establish connection into it to fetch Advertisement chains.
 If that can't be done CIDs will not appear in IPNI.
-It's important to configure your firewall accordingly.
-Take a note of the `ProviderServer` port from the `index-provider` configuration and open it up on the firewall.
+Ensure that your firewall is configured to allow incoming connections on the `ProviderServer` port specified in the `index-provider` configuration.

 To configure `index-provider` to expose the delegated routing server, use the following configuration: